 Social Support Networks

-It’s also important to understand how support networks, or lack thereof, impact a person’s overall health and well-being.
-When people are trying to reach health care goals, they often lean on friends and family for support and encouragement.
+It’s also important to understand how support networks, or the lack thereof, impact a person’s overall health and well-being.
+When people try to reach health care goals, they often lean on friends and family for support and encouragement.
 It’s also valuable to know what’s available in your community.
 Having a solid social support network improves the ability to cope with stressful situations and supports active health care participation.

-Recognizing and addressing social determinants of health can help employers and providers establish programs and policies that better support positive, sustainable behavior change.
+Recognizing and addressing social determinants of health can help employers and providers establish health and wellness programs and policies that better support positive, sustainable behavior change.
 We work with our clients to truly understand social determinants of health as well as other unique population attributes.
 This allows us to create customized solutions to best meet the needs of employers and employees.